scolecite/mica-gd355/lectures/w9-csv.md

 }
 ```

-As it says on the top comments, create a blank text file and paste the data and save with a file extension of `.csv`.
+As it says on the top comments, create a blank text file in TextEdit(Mac) and paste the data.
+Before you save, go to `Format > Make Plain Text`.
+This will remove any formatting and make the text as plain as possible.
+Now, save with a file extension of `.csv` instead of `.txt`.

 - how to access row/colum
 - how to display